Jaewoo97/slim-timeframe-momentum-investing/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Run `momentumAnalysis.py` for particular market and timeframe of interest and collect raw data (~260000 data for 5 months).
 Analyze the correlation between stock's past behavior and next day's perfomance using a separate tool (matlab version to be updated).
-Based on prior analysis, set desired parameters `slopeLowThresh`, `slopeHighThresh`, `devLowThresh`, `devHighThresh` on `momentumInvesting.py`.
+Based on such analysis, set desired parameters `slopeLowThresh`, `slopeHighThresh`, `devLowThresh`, `devHighThresh` on `momentumInvesting.py` and run code.

 ## Results
 Based on stock's behavioral data mining for 5 months between 2022/1/1 ~ 2022/6/1 for KOSPI and KOSDAQ stocks, an oustanding performance has been achieved between 2022/1/1 ~ 2022/7/1 as shown below.